astridyuan2/OIM-3640-01-Final-Project/proposal.md

 We will initially **hard-code** these rules in Python but keep them organized and well-documented so they can be refined later if we have time.

+### Optimization and Outfit Logic

+We plan to “automatically generate an optimized packing checklist and suggested outfits” using **rule-based logic** driven by weather and trip length.
+First, we will bucket each day into climate categories (for example, cold/dry, cold/rainy, mild, or hot) based on temperature and precipitation thresholds.
+Then, for each category, we will map to clothing needs (such as *one base layer + one mid-layer + one outer layer* for cold days, or *one light top + one bottom* for hot days) and scale item counts with trip length while capping them to encourage re-wear.
+For instance, we might use rules like `shirts = ceil(days / 2)`, `underwear = days`, and `shoes = 1–2` depending on activities.
+In this context, “optimized” means covering all expected weather scenarios and activities with the **fewest reasonable items**, reducing overpacking while still being practical.
+Finally, the outfit feature will assemble these items into day-by-day combinations by pulling from the appropriate category sets (for example, a “cold rainy hiking outfit” would be built from a warm base layer, a fleece or mid-layer, a waterproof shell, hiking pants, and waterproof shoes).

 Once the weather interpretation and packing logic modules are working in isolation, we will build the **command-line interface (CLI)** that ties everything together.
 The CLI will:

 1. Guide the user through entering their destination, trip dates, and planned activities